-- You are happy with your supply, whether you supplement or not, and you are okay with risking a drop in supply while you experiment with a dropped pump,
+- You would like to pump less often, are happy with your supply, and you are okay with risking a drop in supply while you experiment with a dropped session;

-- You are losing your mind and need the sanity of more sleep/fewer pumps, or
+- You are losing your mind and need the sanity of more sleep/fewer sessions, or

 - You are ready to wean from the pump.